Special Educational Needs and Disabilities (SEND) at Riverside

 A PLACE MAY NOT BE OFFERED IF:

-~ The agreed number of bought places by the authority is fully subscribed, or the number of children with EHCPs in the required year group is at maximum, and admitting children over this number would be incompatible with the provision of efficient education or the efficient use of resources.
+• The agreed number of funded places by the authority is fully subscribed, or the number of children with EHCPs in the required year group is at maximum, and admitting children over this number would be incompatible with the provision of efficient education or the efficient use of resources.

-~ There is evidence of severe or complex learning difficulties.
+• There is evidence of severe or complex learning difficulties in addition to ASD.

 You and your child may find the following information useful:

-A Guide to Special Educational Needs and Disabilities for parents and carers, summing up the new Code of Practice:
+A Guide to Special Educational Needs and Disabilities for parents and carers, summing up the SEND Code of Practice:

 https://www.gov.uk/government/publications/send-guide-for-parents-and-carers